 Inside my student teaching survival kit, there are BOTH DIGITAL (Google Slides) & PRINT resources.
 I had interactive graphic organizer templates that I could add on to ANY existing lesson!
 This would create more engaging lessons and I always had them as a back-up plan if students finished their assignments early.

-My binder was also filled with Classroom Coupons, Brain Breaks, and Digital Stickers to help with behavior management when needed.
+My teaching binder was also filled with Classroom Coupons, Brain Breaks, and Digital Stickers to help with behavior management when needed.
 Even though I implemented the behavior management tools that my host (master) teacher already had set into place, I sometimes needed something extra to motivate the students (especially during the observed lessons!).

 Inside my binder, I also had TONS of schedule and planning pages.
 I would have a weekly planner for my program assignments and a separate weekly planner for my classroom placement.
 There were binder tabs and divider pages for every subject.
 I used different sections for student case study assignments, my portfolio, and the CalTPA tasks (a teaching requirement only in California).